Bribery Can Get Harder in Structured Multiwinner Approval Election: Adding Approvals

 For the case of adding approvals, all our bribery problems (priced and unpriced, both for the CI and VI domains) remain solvable in polynomial time.
-Yet, as compared to the unrestricted setting, our algorithms require more care.
+Yet, compared to the unrestricted setting, our algorithms require more care.
 For example, in the unrestricted case it suffices to simply add approvals for the preferred candidate~\citep{fal-sko-tal:c:bribery-measure} (choosing the voters where they are added in the order of increasing costs for the priced variant); a similar approach works for the VI case, but with a different ordering of the voters.

-\begin{theorem} \textsc{AV-\$AddApprovals-VI-Bribery} $\in \p$. \end{theorem} \appendixproof{thm:add-approvals-vi} { \begin{proof} Consider an input with election $E = (C,V)$, committee size $k$, preferred candidate $p$, and budget $B$.
+\begin{theorem} \textsc{AV-\$AddApprovals-VI-Bribery} $\in \p$. \end{theorem} \begin{proof} Consider an input with election $E = (C,V)$, committee size $k$, preferred candidate $p$, and budget $B$.
 Without loss of generality, we assume that $V = \{v_1, \ldots, v_n\}$ and the order witnessing the VI property is $v_1 \rhd v_2 \rhd \cdots \rhd v_n$.
 We note that it is neither beneficial nor necessary to ever add approvals for candidates other than $p$.
 Let $v_i, v_{i+1}, \ldots, v_j$ be the interval of voters that approves $p$, and let $s$ be the lowest number of additional approvals that $p$ needs to obtain to become a member of some winning committee (note that $s$ is easily computable in polynomial time).
 Our algorithm proceeds as follows: We consider all nonnegative numbers $s_\ell$ and $s_r$ such that (a)~$s = s_\ell + s_r$, (b)~$i - s_\ell \geq 1$, and (c)~$j+s_r \leq n$, and for each of them we compute the cost of adding an approval for $p$ to voters $v_{i-s_\ell}, \ldots, v_{i-1}$ and $v_{j+1}, \ldots, v_{j+s_r}$.
 We choose the pair that generates lowest cost and we accept if this cost is at most $B$.
 Otherwise we reject.

 The polynomial running time follows directly.
-Correctness is guaranteed by the fact that we need to maintain the VI property and that it suffices to add approvals for $p$ only. \end{proof} }
+Correctness is guaranteed by the fact that we need to maintain the VI property and that it suffices to add approvals for $p$ only. \end{proof}

 The CI case introduces a different complication.
 Now, adding an approval for the preferred candidate in a given vote also requires adding approvals for all those between him or her and the original approval set.
-Thus, in addition to bounding the bribery's cost, we also need to track the candidates whose scores increase beyond a given level.
+Thus, in addition to bounding the bribery's cost, we also need to track the candidates whose scores increase.